ashleydavis/highstock-yahoo-demo/README.md

         resizeChart();
     });

-The `resizeChart` function simply changes the size of the Highstock chart:
+The `resizeChart` function updates the size of the Highstock chart:

     var resizeChart = function () {
         var chart = $('#container').highcharts();